r3e-network/neo_service_layer/docs/service-interoperability/testing.md

 The testing approach uses several mock service implementations that simulate the behavior of real services:

-1. **MockSecretsService**: For storing and retrieving sensitive information
+1. **Mocksecretservice**: For storing and retrieving sensitive information
 2. **MockPriceFeedService**: For getting token price data
 3. **MockTransactionService**: For creating, signing, and submitting transactions